-- 1. A Complainant notifies the Title IX Coordinator in writing that the Complainant would like to - 2.
+- 1. A Complainant notifies the Title IX Coordinator in writing that the Complainant would like to withdraw the Formal Complaint (or allegations asserted in the Formal Complaint); - 2.
 The Respondent is not enrolled or employed by the university; or - 3.
 Specific circumstances prevent the university from gathering evidence sufficient to reach a determination as to the Formal Complaint.